1j01/look-around-you.go/README.md

 ## TODO

 - Clear the terminal efficiently: instead of starting a process (which is ridiculously slow for what it does, at least on Windows), use a package like `goterm` to clear the screen (this will involve learning about go package management)
+- Detect width of terminal and output text wrapped the same as in the reference video, so it lines up with YOU LOOK centered over AROUND over YOU LOOK (and so on, ad infinitum)